micahtid/portfolio-4.0/notes.md

+1. Both HOME and CONTACT should be a maximum of 100vh...
+Not more, not less.
+In HOME you have to take into consideration, both Hero and Footer ...
+Ensure the combined heights of these components do not exceed 100vh.
-1. Add hover effects to icons!
+2. Add hover effects to icons!
 Simply increase opacity on hover.
+In other words, they should become brighter!
-2. Add more bottom margin after 'Collapse Contributions' section.
+3. Add more bottom margin after 'Collapse Contributions' section ...
+I.e. the spacing between the Contributions and the row of buttons!
-3. Add dates to memories
+4. Arrange the Memories by date (simply by tweaking the object storing its data!) ...
+Add a bit of blur to the thumbnail image of each memory ...
+This should be very minimal ...
+Perhaps 0.5px - 1px